OWASP/SEDATED/README.md

 - (organization/username)/repository names need to be carriage return separated in this file as shown in the `/config/whitelists/repo_whitelist.txt.example` file.
 - This file can be blank, but does need to exist.
 ##### <a id="regexTestScript">`/testing/regex_testing/regex_test_script.sh`</a>
-- The SEDATED regular expression testing script used in conjunction with `testing/regex_testing/test_cases.txt` is a simple, quick, offline way to test/validate that the regular expressions inside `config/regexes.json` are valid and matching the desired patterns as well as excluding/not matching as desired.
+- The **SEDATED&#8480;** regular expression testing script used in conjunction with `testing/regex_testing/test_cases.txt` is a simple, quick, offline way to test/validate that the regular expressions inside `config/regexes.json` are valid and matching the desired patterns as well as excluding/not matching as desired.
   - Tests regexes against a list of test cases (`/testing/regex_testing/test_cases.txt`) to verify regexes working as expected.
   - Includes testing for both positive and negative test cases (`/testing/regex_testing/test_cases.txt`).
   - **MUST use GNU grep** when running the script otherwise the script will fail (BSD grep does not have the `-P` flag).